 4. Aikido will come to completion when each individual, following his or her true path, becomes one with the universe.

 5. Aikido is the path of strength and compassion that leads to the infinite perfection and ever-increasing glory of God.

 Partners are too compliant.
 Training with fully compliant partners give you a false sense of confidence in your abilities and doesn’t prepare you for a self-defense situation.
-You will have to deal with opponents who resists everything you do and doesn’t throw himself into your throws.
+You will have to deal with opponents who resist everything you do and don’t throw himself into your throws.

 Training partners don’t go “live” – no actual sparring.
 Most training partners in Aikido are trained to act more robotic and static.
 They drill the technique and simply stop.
 It’s predictable and you know what’s coming.

 Kung Fu, is an ancient martial arts with strong roots in China.
 Originating from the hunting and defense needs in the primitive society that included basic skills like cleaving, chopping, and stabbing.